 A headlamp is a small yet vital piece of gear (if you ever forget one, you probably won’t do it a second time).
 Some folks require a high-performance headlamp for climbing or other nighttime adventures, but most backpackers can get a quality light that is plenty bright for around $40.
-Our top overall pick is the Black Diamond Spot, which strikes a nice balance between brightness, durability, and affordability.
-When making your decision, keep an eye out for lumens (the amount of light emitted but the headlamp) and battery life (the manufacturer-provided number should be thought of as the absolute maximum).
+Our top overall pick is the Black Diamond Spot 325, which strikes a nice balance between brightness, durability, and affordability.
+When making your decision, keep an eye out for lumens (the amount of light emitted by the headlamp) and battery life (the manufacturer-provided number should be thought of as the absolute maximum).

 11. Navigation: Map, App, or GPS

-Paper maps are the classic choice for navigation, while GPS (via watch or handheld device) have become popular among those who like the extra piece of mind.
+Paper maps are the classic choice for navigation, while GPS (via watch or handheld device) have become popular among those who like the extra peace of mind.
 In addition, many smartphones now have hiking apps that can serve roughly the same purpose of a GPS (make sure to check on connectivity requirements beforehand).
 Regardless, it’s very important to get oriented for your trip and always have a good idea of where you are on the trail.